Taixi-CHEN/CADM/README.md

 # CADM
 ## All the functions are introduced below:

-Pre-need: A set of functions to analyze the attribute order table.
+Preparation: A set of functions to analyze the attribute order table.

 CADM: CADM distance metric with K-modes algorithm for categorical data clustering.